tanshuai0219/EDTalk/README.md

 ## 🔥 Update
+- 2024.08.06 - 🙏 We hope more people can get involved, and we will promptly handle pull requests.
+Currently, there are still some tasks that need assistance, such as creating acolab notebook, improved web UI, and translation work, among others.
 - 2024.08.04 - 🎉 Add gradio interface.
 - 2024.07.31 - 💻 Add optional face super-resolution.
 - 2024.07.19 - 💻 Release data preprocess codes and partial training codes (fine-tuning LIA & Mouth-Pose Decouple & Audio2Mouth).
 But I'm busy now and don't have enough time to clean up all the codes, but I think the current codes can be a useful reference if ones want to reproduce EDTalk or other.
 If you run into any problems, feel free to propose an issue!